fmichonneau/2016-06-15-UFII-fellowship/application.md

 By focusing on marine communities, this project will have to deal with diverse taxonomic groups, some of which have limited information available in public databases.
-These constraints will ensure that the software I will develop will be robust to other systems focusing on a narrower taxonomic group (e.g., soil arthropods, freshwater vertebrates) or in other group that rely on protein coding genes for barcoding (e.g., plants).
+These constraints will make the software developed robust to other systems that focus on communities composed of more closely related taxonomic groups (e.g., soil arthropods, freshwater vertebrates) or on groups that rely on other protein coding genes for barcoding (e.g., plants).

+The intellectual environment the UF Informatics Institute provides by bringing together postdoctoral fellows from diverse brackgrounds will be exciting to work on solving complex scientific problems.

 # Broader Impacts